-NOTICE IS HEREBY GIVEN that the Annual and Special Meeting (the "Meeting") of the shareholders of the Corporation will be held on December 16, 2022 at 1:30 p.m.
+NOTICE IS HEREBY GIVEN that the Annual and Special Meeting (the "Meeting") of the shareholders of the Corporation will be held on December 1, 2023 at 11:00 a.m.
 (Boston time) at One Faneuil Hall Square, 7th Floor, Boston, Massachusetts, 02109 for the following purposes:

-- 1. to receive the financial statements of the Corporation for the fiscal year ended December 26, 2021, together with the auditor's report thereon; - 2. to elect the directors of the Corporation for the ensuing year; - 3. to appoint the auditor of the Corporation for the ensuing year and authorize the directors to fix the remuneration of the auditor; - 4. to consider and, if deemed appropriate, approve with or without amendment, an ordinary resolution approving the amended and restated equity incentive plan of the Corporation, including certain proposed amendments thereto, as more fully described in the information circular in respect of the Meeting (the "Circular"); and - 5. to transact such other business as may properly come before the Meeting or any adjournments thereof.
+- 1. to receive the financial statements of the Corporation for the fiscal year ended January 1, 2023, together with the auditor's report thereon; - 2. to elect the directors of the Corporation for the ensuing year; - 3. to appoint the auditor of the Corporation for the ensuing year and authorize the directors to fix the remuneration of the auditor; - 4. to consider and, if deemed appropriate, approve with or without amendment, an ordinary resolution approving the amended and restated equity incentive plan of the Corporation, as more fully described in the information circular in respect of the Meeting (the "Circular"); and - 5. to transact such other business as may properly come before the Meeting or any adjournments thereof.